ankur-verma30/Javascript/README.md

+#Learned HTML and CSS.<br>
+For my progress check this repo
+<a href="https://github.com/ankur-verma30/Complete-HTML-CSS-Mastery-With-Real-Projects-2023"> Learning HTML & CSS </a>

-Welcome To The Course of JavaScript
+Welcome To JavaScript

-Course Outline

 This includes all the below following

 Variables & Constants<br>
 Data Types<br>